 To achieve these goals, rehearsals are fast paced, demanding, and as a result, focused.
-In Concert Band 9, the basic concepts from Band 8 are built upon and expanded.
+Concert band 11 - 12 is not a course for the beginner.
 It is expected that students have a good command of their instrument before registering.
-In addition, it is imperative that the student play an instrument found in a concert band.
 Doubling will be encouraged to ensure as many unique parts of the arrangement are covered as possible.
 This course may include travel, guest musicians, masterclasses, and opportunities to attend live performances to enhance the learning experience.
+Technical and theoretical skills continue to be practiced through varied repertoire and playing assessments.
 Concert Band is intended to help students develop their musical skills, broaden their knowledge of music, and enjoy the experience of playing in an ensemble.